ionic-team/ionic-framework/core/src/components/searchbar/readme.md

 A Searchbar should be used instead of an input to search lists.
 A clear button is displayed upon entering input in the searchbar's text field.
 Clicking on the clear button will erase the text field and the input will remain focused.
 A cancel button can be enabled which will clear the input and lose the focus upon click.

+### Keyboard Display

+#### Android

+By default, tapping `ion-searchbar` will cause the keyboard to appear with a magnifying glass icon on the submit button.
+You can optionally set the `inputmode` property to `"search"`, which will change the icon from a magnifying glass to a carriage return.

+#### iOS

+By default, tapping `ion-searchbar` will cause the keyboard to appear with the text "return" on a gray submit button.
+You can optionally set `inputmode="search"`, which will change the text from "return" to "go", and change the button color from gray to blue.
+Additionally, you can wrap the `ion-searchbar` in a `form` element with an `action` property.
+This will cause the keyboard to appear with a blue submit button that says "search".

 <!-- Auto Generated Below -->